Living with dogs improves children's emotional growth.

 Hello Arquilovers!

-Today we want to share with you the results of a study conducted by a research team from the Department of Psychology at the Rovira i Virgili University (URV): owning a dog increases the emotional and social development of our children .
+Today we want to share with you the results of a study conducted by a research team from the Department of Psychology at the Rovira i Virgili University (URV): Having a dog increases the emotional and social development of our children.

-The overall result of having a dog at home has been that at an early age it helps with emotional and social development , demonstrating many benefits in the following areas:
+The general result of having a dog at home has been that at early ages it helps with emotional and social development., demonstrating many benefits in the following fields:

 - Affection